 Of necessity, the US invests billions of dollars in the construction of user facilities in order to create world-class sources.
 The sources in turn require instruments, which typically cost millions of dollars to build.
 One or two scientists usually staff these instruments, sometimes with a technician, at a cost of hundreds of thousands of dollars.
 Many user facilities run summer schools or training workshops (which usually provide overviews rather than comprehensive instruction) at a further cost in the range of tens of thousands of dollars.
 While facilities typically develop some data reduction software in house, data analysis software has typically been produced as a labor of love, with essentially zero "official" funding.
 A noteworthy new development is the DANSE project, which was recently funded by the NSF.
 The goals of this project are to integrate existing software packages into the data analysis framework to be used at the SNS; however, little if any new software is expected from this effort.
-A larger investment in software development would facilitate greater impact of the foundational investment in the equipment and facilities themselves, and would enable increased use by a broader contingent of scientists
+A larger investment in software development and facilities themselves, and would enable increased use by a broader contingent of scientists.